Skip to content

 Share a little about your life growing up: where you are from, where you went to school, and what you studied.
 Also tell us about your children.

-Paul was born in Ft.
+I (Paul) was born in Ft.
 Bragg, NC.
-He was an Army kid whose Father was a two tour Vietnam veteran, and we moved to a new duty station every three years.
-He attended various schools from Turkey, to Alaska, to California, but graduated from Mayfield High School in Las Cruces, NM.
-Paul graduated from Capital Bible Institute in Sacramento, CA with a degree in Ministerial Arts.
+I was an Army kid whose father was a two tour Vietnam veteran, and I moved to a new duty station every three years.
+I eventually graduated from Capital Bible Institute in Sacramento, CA with a degree in Ministerial Arts.

-Lori was born and raised in Sacramento, CA and graduated from Foothill High School in Sacramento, CA. She attended some college but quit to start work for the State of California full time.
+Lori was born and raised in Sacramento, CA and graduated from Foothill High School in Sacramento, CA. She attended some college courses and worked for the State of California for 10 years.

-We have two children.
-Our son Ryan is 31 and has been married to Ashley for 6 years.
-They live in Crandall, TX.
-Ryan earned a degree in Criminal Justice and works for a Dallas, TX inner-city school as an armed security officer.
+We have two children, Ryan and Jordyn.
+Our son Ryan is 31 and has been married to his wife Ashley for 6 years.
+Ryan earned a degree in Criminal Justice and works in Dallas, TX for an inner-city school as an armed security officer.
 Ashley has a master’s degree in education and is a schoolteacher.

-Our daughter Jordyn is 20 and currently attending the University of Valley Forge in Phoenixville, PA.
+Our daughter, Jordyn, is 20 and is currently attending the University of Valley Forge and majoring in Family Studies with a minor in English.

 Tell us about your call to ministry and what kind of work you did before you became pastors of True Life KMC.